lemonbob/paint/README.md

 The paint component uses a modified class architecture to enable private properties and methods within a class using module scope.
 Do not pass the created instance to the data context of Vue or other mutating methods that set getters and setter observers.

+In the url and code examples the canvas has been set to the entire screen.
+However, the canvas can be set to any size.
+Create the canvas as a tag in the markup and pass the node to the addCanvas method.
+The method will then set the size to the DOM size.

+Resizing the canvas will wipe the content.